nor5/tp-wordpress/README.md

 **Note** You can access services on  [AWS VM](http://nor5-server.eddi.cloud:8000/) using http://nor5-server.eddi.cloud:port, replacing port with the appropriate service port.

+## Setup Grafana Dashboard
+To set up a Grafana dashboard for visualizing Docker metrics:
+1. **Connection to Prometheus:** in Grafana navigate to menu -> Connections -> Data source -> Add new data source -> Prometheus -> Set the Prometheus server URL to http://<Your_Private_ip_address>:9090.

+2. **Import Dashboard:** in Grafana navigate to menu -> Dashboard -> New -> import -> Enter 1229 as the dashboard ID (ID for docker metrics) -> Select the Prometheus data source and Import.

 ## Troubleshooting

 1. Check the logs of a specific container :